Grants to Expand Substance Abuse Treatment Capacity in Family Treatment Drug Courts

 Eligible applicants include:

-- Federally recognized American Indian/Alaska Native tribes and tribal organizations
+- Federally recognized American Indian/Alaska Native tribes, tribal organizations, and consortia of tribes or tribal organizations

 SAMHSA intends to make an equitable distribution of awards in terms of geography including urban, rural, and remote settings and balance among populations of focus and program size.